HB9HIL/wavelog_docs/docs/developer/api-v2/qso.md

   `time_on` and is never earlier than it.
 - Passing `station_profile_id` moves the QSO to another of your station locations (ownership is verified).
+- With a [clubstation](clubstation.md) token below officer level you may only edit QSOs you logged yourself; another operator's QSO returns `404 not_found`.

 ### Editable fields